kelseyq/fpintrotalk/README.md

-slides for 12/14 intro to functional programming talk for SF Scala
+slides for 12/14 intro to functional programming talk